ibproduct/ib-oauth-bridge-experimental/README.md

 ## Overview

 IntelligenceBank is a SaaS platform where each client has their own platform URL.
 This OAuth bridge service supports dynamic platform URLs, allowing clients to authenticate users against their specific IntelligenceBank instance.

+The service implements OAuth 2.0 with PKCE (Proof Key for Code Exchange) support, providing enhanced security for public clients.
+PKCE prevents authorization code interception attacks and is recommended for all integrations, especially mobile and single-page applications.

 ## Authentication Flow